-Management science techniques are used extensively in modern engineering industry to plan, organise and control construction and manufacturing.
-Management science is also referred to as `operations research' and utilises quantitative analysis to assist with the decision making process.
-In this course several analytical techniques will be investigated including network analysis, project management, linear programming, simulation and quality control.
+Engineering Project and Operations Management techniques are used extensively in modern engineering industry to plan, organise and control construction and manufacturing.
+Engineering project and operations management is also referred to as `operational research' and utilises quantitative analysis to assist with the decision making process.
+In this course several analytical techniques will be investigated including network analysis, project management, linear programming and quality control.
 Many of these quantitative methods are used, not only in engineering production and project work, but also in the management of other processes.

 The course objectives define the student learning outcomes for a course.
 On completion of this course, students should be able to:

 - define and describe engineering project management;

 - utilise CPA management techniques to plan, analyse, schedule and control engineering and surveying projects;

 - use a variety of operational research techniques to analyse complex management problems and to synthesise and evaluate possible solutions to these problems;

 - analyse production and supply in terms of various inputs, types of costs, break even analysis, and the effect of time on the value of money.

 Text and materials required to be purchased or accessed

 ALL textbooks and materials available to be purchased can be sourced from USQ's Online Bookshop (unless otherwise stated). (https://bookshop.usq.edu.au/bookweb/subject.cgi?year=2013&sem=02&subject1=ENG4004)